fmmmlee/Classfindr/README.md

 ## Current ToDo
 - Write functions to read from the database
-- Overhaul document parser; it's wildly overcomplicated for what it needs to be
+- Overhaul document parser; it's wildly overcomplicated for what it needs to do
 - Implement BatchWriteItem
 - Possibly spin more threads off of update_thread to more quickly upload the data
 - Add constraints for requests to WWU servers in a YAML or JSON